K1 telephone kiosk

 This classic K1 design of a telephone kiosk from 1921 stands at the junction of Sherborne Street and the High Street Bembridge.
-There are other examples in museums, and indoors, but this is the only one still working out in the street where it started.
-So it’s fair to call it the oldest working street phone box in the country.
+This is often claimed to be the oldest working street phone box in the country, not least by a sign inside it.

 Yes, it does still work, and you can ring it up if you don’t want to put 60p in to try it out.